Benefits of Chemical Peels

 Microdermabrasion is an excellent treatment to combine with a chemical peel.
 While one will help to loosen up the dead cells, microdermabrasion will sweep away old cells leaving your skin looking years younger.

-Very important to have realistic expectation from the Chemical peel.
+Very important to have realistic expectations from the Chemical peel.
 Always follow the protocol given to you during consultation.

 Realistic Goals of Chemical Peels